rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Findings:**

-- Yes, the data shows a strong correlation between higher discount rates and negative profit margins, indicating that discounts are a significant contributor to profit loss.
+- Yes, the data shows a strong correlation between higher discount rates and negative profit margins, indicating that **discounts are a significant contributor to profit loss**.
 This relationship is clear when comparing states: those with low discount rates tend to be profitable, while those with high discount rates are consistently unprofitable.

 **Recommendations:**